The Anatomy of Tone Deaf Leadership

-The visual image of United Airlines passenger Dr. David Dao dragged off an overbooked plane went viral around the world in 2017.
+The visual image of United Airlines passenger Dr. David Dao being dragged off an overbooked plane went viral around the world in 2017.
 United’s choice to forcefully manhandle a paying customer was disturbing and disgraceful.
 It was the anatomy of tone-deaf leadership.

 The shocking optics caused a public relations nightmare for the airline.
 Instead of coming forward with a sincere apology, United CEO Oscar Munoz rubbed salt into their wounds when he made insensitive post-event statements.
 The United boss sent an internal communication justifying their security staff’s actions.
 He also labelled Dr Dao as “disruptive and belligerent.”
 Consequently, Munoz exacerbated a bad situation when his comments were abysmally tone-deaf.